nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 [comment]: <> (This only appears in Github CSS)

-:bulb: **Tip:** When there are a lot of entries and you want to delete something, you can use `find` to search for it in the list and use `delete ENTRY_INDEX` to remove it from the updated list, with the updated `ENTRY INDEX`.
+:bulb: **Tip:** When there are a lot of entries, and you want to delete something, you can use `find` to search for it in the list and use `delete ENTRY_INDEX` to remove it from the updated list, with the updated `ENTRY INDEX`.

 </div>